lurchmath/cust-parse-test/plan.md

     - Enhance `Template.fillIn(...args)` so that if it receives too many arguments, it does something sensible by repeating the last two (and the text between them) as many times as necessary to handle the extras.
+    - See if there are any other places you might want to use the new `Template` class.

 Polishing:
  - Add the capability of asking for all possible parsings, rather than just